 Prior to joining our firm, she spent more than a decade in non-profit advocacy, including serving as Senior Director of Advocacy for the New York Immigration Coalition, where she helped direct advocacy campaigns in support of driver license equity and in support of expanding funding for legal services and access to health care.
 Prior to joining the NYIC, she served as Director of Public Policy for the New York State Coalition Against Domestic Violence, and spent a decade shaping environmental policy at two of New York’s leading environmental organizations: Environmental Advocates of New York and the New York Public Interest Research Group (NYPIRG).

 In recognition for her work, Saima was named to the Women’s Power 100, the Power of Diversity: Asian 100, the Responsibility 100, and 40 Under 40 by City & State.
-She has also given back to the community through her service on the boards of Upper Hudson Planned Parenthood, Planned Parenthood Hudson Peconic, and American Muslim Health Professionals.
+She has also given back to the community through her previous service on the boards of Upper Hudson Planned Parenthood, Planned Parenthood Hudson Peconic, and American Muslim Health Professionals.
 She also taught English as a Second Language for Literacy at New York’s Office of New Americans.

 Join our newsletter and get all the lastest news and events.